plumvillage/newsletter/src/2024/en/articles/main-huong--coming-home-to-our-roots.md

 <!-- https://plumvillage.org/articles/coming-home-to-our-roots -->

 <p class="editors-preface">Where is our true home?
 Is it a particular place with particular people within a particular culture?
 What if we had to leave our “home”?
 Or grew up in a culture vastly different from that of our parents?
-Main Huong, Hong Anh, and Janny, three international Wake Up sangha core members, explored these questions deeply during a retreat at Plum Village, France for young Asian diaspora (those growing up outside of their homeland).</p>
+Main Huong, Hong Anh, and Janny, three international Wake Up sangha core members, explored these questions deeply during a retreat in Plum Village, France, for young Asian diaspora (those growing up outside of their homeland).</p>

 ## A “unique” retreat